 It’s easy to fall into a pattern of minimizing your taxes, rather than maximizing the business’s profits.

 Besides being questionable from a tax point of view, this can disadvantage owners as they prepare to sell… Obviously, a business that is growing and has higher profit margins is more desirable to potential buyers.
 Profitability is the biggest driver for valuation.

 3. BUILD A MANAGEMENT TEAM THAT DOESN’T DEPEND ON YOU

 We get it, you’re the boss and you’re used to running the show.
 However, it’s a liability when it comes to selling: If the business hinges on the inside knowledge that only a couple of people have, the value will likely decrease (and will make it more difficult to run) when those people leave after a sale.

 Buyers are going to be more attracted to a business with a strong, nimble management team that can run the company even when the owners aren’t around, and who can navigate during a transition.

 If you’re thinking about selling, start backing away… slowly!
-Begin to unload your typical tasks that you hold onto to your manegement team.
+Begin to unload the typical tasks that you hold onto to your management team.
 Begin holding training sessions.
 Begin giving your team that you trust some more responsibility.
-Fact of the matter is, you likely wouldn’t have hired them if you didn’t think they could handle it…
+The fact of the matter is, you likely wouldn’t have hired them if you didn’t think they could handle it…

 4. BUILD BETTER SYSTEMS